Central Intelligence: Production

+Development

-The script was greenlit by Universal Pictures in 2010, and Thurber was selected to direct and started to write the script together with Ike Barinholtz and David Stassen.
+The script was greenlit by Universal Pictures in 2010, and Rawson Marshall Thurber was selected to direct and started to write the script together with Ike Barinholtz and David Stassen.
 Before production began, Thurber convinced New Line Cinema to buy the script and the studio became the film's domestic distributor through Warner Bros.
+Pictures.
 That year, Dwayne Johnson was cast alongside Kevin Hart.

+Filming

-Principal photography began on May 6, 2015, and took place in Atlanta, Georgia, and throughout various Massachusetts locations, including Boston, Burlington, Lynn, Middleton, Winchester and Quincy.
+Principal photography began on May 6, 2015, and took place in Atlanta, Georgia, and throughout various Massachusetts locations, including Boston, Burlington, Lynn, Middleton, Winchester, Somerville and Quincy.
 Principal photography ended in July 2015.
 To promote the film, Johnson and Hart had an Instagram war against each other on set.

 Release

+Theatrical

 The film premiered at the Regency Village Theater on June 10, 2016.
 Warner Bros. handled distribution in the United States, where the film opened on June 17, 2016, while Universal covered global distribution, as the film was released between June and July 2016.

+Home media

 Central Intelligence was released on Digital HD on September 13, 2016, before being released on DVD, Blu-ray and 4K Ultra HD on September 27, 2016.

 Reception

 Box office

-Central Intelligence grossed $127.4 million in North America and $89.5 million in other territories for a worldwide total of $217 million, against a budget of $50 million.
+Central Intelligence grossed $127.4 million in North America and $89.5 million in other territories for a worldwide total of $216.9 million, against a budget of $60 million.
 Deadline Hollywood calculated the net profit of the film to be $52 million, when factoring together all expenses and revenues for the film.

 Central Intelligence opened on June 17, 2016, alongside Finding Dory and was projected to gross around $30 million from 3,508 theaters in its opening weekend.
 The film grossed $1.8 million from its Thursday previews and $13 million on its first day.
 The film went on to gross $35.5 million, finishing second at the box office behind fellow newcomer Finding Dory ($135.1 million).

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 71% based on 184 reviews with an average rating of 5.76/10.
+On Rotten Tomatoes, Central Intelligence has an approval rating of 71% based on 184 reviews with an average rating of 5.76/10.
 The site's critical consensus reads, "Kevin Hart and Dwayne Johnson make for well-matched comic foils, helping Central Intelligence overcome a script that coasts on their considerable chemistry."
-On Metacritic, the film has a weighted average score of 52 out of 100 based on 35 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 52 out of 100 based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while PostTrak reported filmgoers gave it a 75% overall positive score and a 55% "definite recommend".